Ford Mustang Mach-E: Overview

 During development, the Mustang Mach-E was originally teased as the Ford Mach 1, but was retracted after strong public opposition, with Ford CEO Jim Farley describing the name tease as an evaluation.

-The Mach-E has buttons that open the doors, and a small door handle protruding from the front doors, instead of door handles.
-Smartphones, or a keypad built into the B-pillar, can be used as a key.
+The Mach-E has buttons that open the doors, and a small fixed door handle protruding from the front doors, instead of door handles.
+Smartphones, or a keypad built into the B-pillar, can be used as a door key.

 The interior has a wide dashboard and built-in soundbar; the dash is equipped with a vertically mounted 15.5 in touchscreen infotainment system fitted with a rotary dial.
 The majority of the car's systems are controlled through the screen, which uses Ford's recent SYNC 4 operating system, updatable wirelessly.
 There is a 10.2 in digital cluster for the driver, and the steering wheel has several physical buttons.

 The Mustang Mach-E uses the Global Electrified 1 (GE1) platform, which is a heavily reworked version of the C2 platform shared with the fourth generation Focus and third generation Kuga/fourth generation Escape.
 It offers a traditional cargo area at the rear offering a volume of 29 cuft, and a 4.8 cuft waterproof trunk under the hood and can be charged by a home AC charger or by DC fast chargers at up to 150 kW.